-To enable and configure retention/lifecycle rules, click "Retention Rules" in the lefthand menu on a repository detail page, then use the sliders to set your policy and finally click the green "Enable Lifecycle" button.
+To enable and configure retention/lifecycle rules, click "Artifact Lifecycle" in the lefthand menu on a repository detail page, then use the sliders to set your policy, and finally click the green "Enable Lifecycle" button.

 The retention rules are disjunctive, so it uses all three to select what to delete.
 Packages are deleted based on the date pushed, starting with the oldest.

 If grouping is selected, it applies to the rules to each "grouping".
 Otherwise, it's across all packages within a repository.

 If “Group Packages by Name” is selected, retention will apply to groups of packages by name rather than all packages.
 For example, when retaining by a count limit of 1 and you upload PkgA 1.0, PkgB 1.0 and PkgB 1.1; only PkgB 1.0 is deleted because there are two (2) PkgBs and one (1) PkgA

 If “Group Packages by Format” is selected, retention will apply to packages within package types rather than across all package formats.
 For example, when retaining by a limit of 1 and you upload PythonPkg 1.0 and RubyPkg 1.0, no packages are deleted because they are different formats

 Example - Retention Policy that deletes packages older than 90 days

 To configure a retention / lifecycle policy that removes packages older than 90 days, you would set the following: